Frequently Asked Questions

 Yes.
 Our board and team are made up of local business owners, artists, current museum board members, educators, STEM professionals, and consultants who are active in local marketing and have experience with other museums in Pueblo.
 The organization is a local nonprofit and the Artisans of Florence have established a Colorado based company.

 The Artisans of Florence design, develop and deliver award-winning, interactive, science and historical exhibitions to museums, science centers, art galleries and private institutions worldwide.
 In partnership with the Museum of Leonardo da Vinci (Florence, Italy) they have developed a series of blockbuster exhibitions to suit venues of all sizes and audiences.
+These are shared worldwide in temporary touring exhibitions at local museums.

 Keep an eye out as we release job opportunities.
 These will include roles in museum administration and design, marketing, education with a focus on science, match, technology and engineering, museum development, docents and more!
 Send us your interest and a resume to info@davincisteam.org